 What is vitamin D good for and do you really need it?
 Well, during the darkest months of the year, you may wonder if you’re getting enough vitamin D, which your body produces naturally when exposed to sunlight.

-You may already be taking the best fish oil supplements or other vitamins to help you feel your best, but when it comes to vitamin D, it can be confusing to know where to start getting the right dose.
+If you're considering taking the best vitamin D supplements or other vitamins to help you feel your best, but when it comes to vitamin D, it can be confusing to know where to start getting the right dose.

 The National Institutes of Health (opens in new tab) state that vitamin D has several essential functions.
 Together with calcium, vitamin D helps protect you from developing osteoporosis.
 Your immune system also needs vitamin D to fight invading bacteria and viruses.